Stuart Carswell: Dumbarton

 Carswell joined Scottish Championship side Dumbarton on 5 January 2017.
 After playing in every game following his arrival at 'The Rock' he signed a new deal in May 2017.
-He scored his first goal in senior football for the club, in his 151st game, with a free-kick winner in a Scottish Cup tie against Elgin City, his next goal also came in a 1-0 success, as he rifled in a 'magnificent' 25 yard strike in a 1–0 victory against Alloa Athletic in the Scottish Championship playoff final.
+He scored his first goal in senior football for the club, in his 151st game, with a free-kick winner in a Scottish Cup tie against Elgin City, his next goal also came in a 1-0 success, as he rifled in a 'magnificent' 25 yard strike against Alloa Athletic in the Scottish Championship playoff final.
 Despite the club's relegation to Scottish League One Carswell signed a new one-year deal in June 2018.
 He scored his first goal in league football, the third in a 4–0 victory against East Fife, in October 2018.
 After impressing in both central midfield and central defence, Carswell was named Dumbarton's Player of the Year for the 2018–19 season.
 He renewed his deal with the club in June 2019 where he was appointed club captain.
 He made his 100th appearance for the club in August 2019.
 He extended his deal for a fifth season with the club in July 2020.
 Carswell extended his time at the Rock by another two seasons in June 2021.
 He finished the 2021–22 season with seven goals to his name - a career best, as the Sons were relegated to Scottish League Two.
 He was replaced as the club's captain in June 2022 by Ryan McGeever.
 Carswell scored the winning goal on his 200th appearance for the Sons, against Bonnyrigg Rose Athletic in September 2022.
+Carswell was released by the Sons in May 2023 after six-and-a-half seasons and 224 appearances for the club.

+Later career

+Carswell joined Clyde in June 2023 but left the club after just 17 appearances in January 2024 and joined West of Scotland Football League side Thorniewood United along with former Motherwell, Dumbarton and Clyde teammate Ross Forbes.